White Rabbit (Marvel Comics): Fictional character biography

-During the Spider-Island storyline, White Rabbit (alongside Chance and Scorcher) attacks Peter Parker and Carlie Cooper at an abandoned lab that the Jackal is in at Empire State University.
-She ends up knocked down by Peter using the moves learned from Shang-Chi.

-During the Dying Wish arc, White Rabbit later makes a cameo at the Raft at the time when Hydro-Man, Scorpion, and Trapster spring Doctor Octopus (whose mind has been swapped with Peter's mind) out of the Raft.

-White Rabbit was then seen trying to rob a truck with two goons but when the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) arrived they quickly surrendered, as they did not wanted to be beaten in the same way he previously did to both Boomerang and Vulture.

 White Rabbit later appears as a member of the Menagerie, a group of animal-themed villains.
 White Rabbit named the group the Menagerie because of the villains' animal themes, even though Skein did not use the Gypsy Moth name.
 She and the Menagerie are defeated by Spider-Man despite the fact that Skein used her powers to destroy Spider-Man's outfit.
 White Rabbit and the rest of the Menagerie later reunite to commit a diamond heist, which led to another defeat at Spider-Man's hands.

-White Rabbit next hires Howard the Duck to procure Pym Particles for her, but the plan is foiled by Ant-Man.
-She later participates in a gang war, battling the Spot in the Third Precinct.

-As part of the All-New, All-Different Marvel event, White Rabbit allies with Walrus and Goldbug for a plan that involves tampering with New York City's drinking water.
-The three villains are located and defeated by Spider-Woman, and are taken to the refurbished Ryker's Island, now called the Cellar.

 White Rabbit later appeared as a member of the Hateful Hexad alongside Bearboarguy, Gibbon, Ox, Squid, and Swarm.
 During the Hateful Hexad's fight against Spider-Man and Deadpool, the battle is crashed by Itsy Bitsy who brutally murders or incapacitates most of the villains.
-This traumatizes White Rabbit who was saved by Deadpool.
+This traumatizes White Rabbit, who is saved by Deadpool.

-In the Hunted storyline, White Rabbit is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.

-White Rabbit later reunites Hippo, Skein, and Panda-Mania as the Menagerie while adding Ox, Squid, and Swarm as its latest members.
-The Menagerie attempt to rob a club, but are defeated by the Champions and the Young Avengers.

 White Rabbit appears as a member of the female incarnation of the Sinister Syndicate.
 The Sinister Syndicate begins their mission where they attack the F.E.A.S.T. building that Boomerang is volunteering at.
 They are defeated and arrested, but freed by an unknown assailant.